Five top qualities of an Executive Director

 You may also consider mentoring as a way to instil those values in the people you work with.

-Leading Figures, experts in coaching and consulting for finance and business professionals, have produced the ICAS Masterminds Executive Coaching Programme to promote innovative thinking and accelerate the career growth of CAs.
-The next cohorts of the programme take place in Edinburgh from 19 September 2018 and London from 20 September 2018.
+Leading Figures, experts in coaching and consulting for finance and business professionals, have produced the ICAS Executive Coaching Programme to promote innovative thinking and accelerate the career growth of CAs.
+The next cohorts of the programme take place from Spring 2021.